bonzanini/Book-SocialMediaMiningPython/README.md

 Ebook and paperback at [Amazon.com](https://www.amazon.com/Mastering-Social-Media-Mining-Python/dp/1783552018 "Mastering Social Media Mining with Python") and [Amazon UK](https://www.amazon.co.uk/Mastering-Social-Media-Mining-Python/dp/1783552018 "Mastering Social Media Mining with Python")

+Author's [blog post](https://marcobonzanini.com/2016/08/02/mastering-social-media-mining-with-python/ "Mastering Social Media Mining with Python") for a bird's eye view on the book

+Author profile (with book reviews/ratings) at [Goodreads.com](goodreads.com/marcobonzanini "Marco Bonzanini on goodreads.com")

+If you've read the book, please consider leaving a review/rating on the above web sites.
+If you wrote a review (e.g. blog post), please let me know and I'll be happy to include it here.

 Setting up the environment
 -----